 We incurred \$3.6 million of capital improvement costs related to the facilities leased from MetLife through December 31, 2012.
 During 2011 and 2012, we requested and received \$3.1 million of reimbursements from the landlord for the tenant improvement and HVAC allowances for the completed construction.
-The reimbursements were recorded once cash was received and are amortized on a straight line basis over the term of the lease as a reduction in rent expense.
-The remaining lease incentive obligations were \$0.5 million and \$0.9 million at December 31, 2018 and 2017, respectively, and are reflected as liabilities on the consolidated balance sheets.
+The reimbursements were recorded once cash was received.
+Prior to the adoption of ASC 842, we recorded the reimbursements as liabilities on the consolidated balance sheets and amortized the reimbursements on a straight line basis over the term of the lease as a reduction in rent expense.
+On adoption of ASC 842, lease incentive obligations were reclassified on the balance sheet as an operating lease right-of-use assets.
 Rent expense for the Redwood City properties is recognized on a straight-line basis over the term of the lease.
+At December 31, 2018, lease incentive obligations was \$0.5 million.

 We are required to restore certain areas of the Redwood City facilities that we are renting to their original form.
 We are expensing the asset retirement obligation over the terms of the respective leases.
 We review the estimated obligation each reporting period and make adjustments if our estimates change.
-We recorded asset retirement obligations of \$0.2 million as of December 31, 2018 and 2017, which are included in other liabilities on the consolidated balance sheets.
-Accretion expense related to our asset retirement obligations was nominal in 2018 and 2017.
+We recorded asset retirement obligations of \$0.2 million as of December 31, 2019 and 2018, which are included in other liabilities on the consolidated balance sheets.
+Accretion expense related to our asset retirement obligations was nominal in 2019 and 2018.

-Pursuant to the terms of the 7th amended lease agreement, we exercised our right to deliver a letter of credit in lieu of a security deposit.
-The letter of credit is collateralized by deposit balances held by the bank in the amount of \$0.7 million as of December 31, 2018 and 2017, which is recorded as non-current restricted cash on the consolidated balance sheets.
-See Note 13, "Commitments and Contingencies."
-Pursuant to the terms of the Eighth Amendment, the amended letter of credit in the amount of \$1.1 million is collateralized by deposit balances held by the bank in 2019.
+Pursuant to the terms of the lease agreement, we exercised our right to deliver a letter of credit in lieu of a security deposit.
+The letter of credit is collateralized by deposit balances held by the bank in the amount of \$1.1 million and \$0.7 million as of December 31, 2019 and 2018, respectively, and are recorded as non-current restricted cash on the consolidated balance sheets.